Herbert Gantschacher: Artistic activities

-Gantschacher worked for the Schauspielhaus in Graz, the Salzburg State Theatre, the Tyrolian State Theatre Innsbruck, the Danubefestival in Krems, the Chamberopera in Vienna, the Theater an der Winkelwiese in Zürich, the festival "Musica Iudaica" in Prague, the "Kulturbrauerei" in Berlin, the Polish festival "Theatre without Borders" in Szczecin, the National Theatre of Kosovo in Priština, the National Arts Centre in Ottawa, the Concordia-University in Montreal, the United States Holocaust Memorial Museum in Washington D.C., dem Museum of The Holocaust in Los Angeles, the festival „musica suprimata“ in Sibiu/Hermannstadt and Cluj-Napoca/ Klausenburg in Romania, the Felicja Blumental International Music Festival at the Tel Aviv Museum of Art and the Singapore Arts Festival.
+Gantschacher has worked for the Schauspielhaus in Graz; the Salzburg State Theatre; the Tyrolean State Theatre, Innsbruck; the Danube Festival in Krems; the Chamber Opera in Vienna; the Theater an der Winkelwiese in Zürich; the festival "Musica Iudaica" in Prague; the Kulturbrauerei in Berlin; the Polish festival "Theatre without Borders" in Szczecin; the National Theatre of Kosovo in Priština; the National Arts Centre in Ottawa; Concordia University in Montreal; the United States Holocaust Memorial Museum in Washington, D.C.; the Museum of the Holocaust in Los Angeles; the festival "musica suprimata" in Sibiu (Hermannstadt) and Cluj-Napoca (Klausenburg) in Romania; the Felicja Blumental International Music Festival at the Tel Aviv Museum of Art; and the Singapore Arts Festival.

-In Dresden Gantschacher worked for the "Staatsschauspiel", the "kleine Szene" of the Semperoper, the "Dresdner Zentrum für zeitgenössische Musik" and the "Festspielhaus Hellerau".
+In Dresden, Gantschacher worked for the Staatsschauspiel, the kleine Szene of the Semperoper, the Dresdner Zentrum für zeitgenössische Musik, and the Festspielhaus Hellerau.

-Also in Stockholm he worked for some institutions as the Kulturhuset and the Royal Swedish Opera (Kungliga Operan).
+In Stockholm, he also worked for institutions such as the Kulturhuset and the Royal Swedish Opera (Kungliga Operan).

-Gantschacher worked also in cities Erfurt, Odesa, Sankt Petersburg, Helsinki and Bergen, there he worked as a lecturer at the University of Bergen in the section of theatre research and at the Saint Petersburg Conservatory and at the JAMD - Jerusalem Academy of Music and Dance, there he gives masterclasses and lectures on the music of Viktor Ullmann, Hugo Wolf, Gustav Mahler, Alban Berg, Anton Webern, Arnold Rosé and Alma Rosé.
+Gantschacher has also worked in Erfurt, Odesa, Saint Petersburg, Helsinki, and Bergen.
+In Bergen, he worked as a lecturer at the University of Bergen in the department of theatre research and at the Saint Petersburg Conservatory and at the JAMD – Jerusalem Academy of Music and Dance, where he gives masterclasses and lectures on the music of Viktor Ullmann, Hugo Wolf, Gustav Mahler, Alban Berg, Anton Webern, Arnold Rosé, and Alma Rosé.

-Now Gantschacher is the artistic director of VISUAL The European and International Visual Theatre Festival with deaf and hearing artists and deaf-blind in Vienna and Austria.
+Gantschacher is currently the artistic director of VISUAL, the European and International Visual Theatre Festival, with deaf and hearing artists and deaf-blind artists in Vienna and Austria.

-He is also the artistic director of the theatre- and research-project "War is daDa".
-For that research work he created the two projects entitled "Witness and Victim of the Apocalypse" (Exhibition and book about Viktor Ullmann in World War I and the influence of the experiences of war to his music especially to the opera The Emperor of Atlantis or The Disobedience of Death ARBOS, Vienna-Salzburg-Klagenfurt-Arnoldstein-Prora 2007/2008).
+He is also the artistic director of the theatre and research project "War is daDa".
+For that research work, he created two projects entitled "Witness and Victim of the Apocalypse" (an exhibition and book about Viktor Ullmann in World War I and the influence of his wartime experiences on his music, especially on the opera The Emperor of Atlantis, or The Disobedience of Death; ARBOS, Vienna–Salzburg–Klagenfurt–Arnoldstein–Prora 2007/2008).

-A Czech translation of the book has been published at Prague and a Czech version of the exhibition has been presented at the City Archives of Prague in the Clam-Gallas Palace in 2015.
-A Russian translation of the book has been published at St. Petersburg and a Russian version of the exhibition has been presented at the Russian Museum of the city of Kingisepp and at the House of Composers in St. Petersburg in 2016.
-A Slovenian translation of the book has been published at Nova Gorica and a Slovenian version of the exhibition has been presented at the museum Grad Kromberk of the Goriški muzej in Nova Gorica in 2018 and 2019.
+A Czech translation of the book was published in Prague, and a Czech version of the exhibition was presented at the City Archives of Prague in the Clam-Gallas Palace in 2015.
+A Russian translation of the book was published in St. Petersburg, and a Russian version of the exhibition was presented at the Russian Museum in the city of Kingisepp and at the House of Composers in St. Petersburg in 2016.
+A Slovenian translation of the book was published in Nova Gorica, and a Slovenian version of the exhibition was presented at the museum Grad Kromberk of the Goriški muzej in Nova Gorica in 2018 and 2019.